agavaqif/springTutorials/README.md

-This is a simple spring scripts for beginners separated in package structure: xml.configuration: Simple Spring app with xml based configuration annotation.configuration: Simple Spring app with annotation based configuration jav.configuration: Simple Spring app with Java based configuration
+This is a simple spring scripts for beginners separated in package structure:<br />
+xml.configuration: Simple Spring app with xml based configuration annotation.configuration: Simple Spring app with annotation based configuration jav.configuration: Simple Spring app with Java based configuration